ethanabrooks/dissertation/adpp.typ

 be at least as good as
 $Policy^(n+1)$, and so on.
 Note that in our implementation, we perform the $arg max$ at each step, rather than first collecting a full trajectory with a single policy.
+See

+#figure(
+  image("figures/adpp/policy-improvement.png"),
+  caption: [
+    Diagram of the policy improvement cycle.
+The behavior policy $Policy$ generates new actions and the environment generates new transitions which are appended to the front of the context window.
+By retaining only the most recent transitions in the context window, we ensure that the policy represented in the context approximates the behavior policy.
+Next, we rely on the policy improvement operator learned by the transformer to infer the distribution of actions in the context and yield an _improved_ action for our rollout policy.
+Therefore the rollout policy approximates the prompt policy.
+Finally, by choosing actions greedily with respect to our value estimates, we implement a new behavior policy $Policy'$ that improves the rollout policy.
+  ],
+  placement: top,
+) <fig:adpi-policy-improvement>

 ==== Algorithm Distillation
 Our setting is almost identical to Algorithm Distillation (AD)